adamculpepper/starter-template/README.md

 =============

 Todo
--add apple icons
+* add apple icons
--add favicon referance to the template
+* add favicon referance to the template
--add in jquery migrate
+* add in jquery migrate
--add in Modernizr full build with a comment to use custom build
+* add in Modernizr full build with a comment to use custom build